preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 - Auto rolling of the news roller will be disabled if accessibility mode is turned on.
 - Custom block header size now starts at 1px instead of 30px.
 - The page rollup now works correctly in SPFx (#118051).
+- Scheduled pages can now be edited even after the schedule is set (#118473).

 Document Management
 ***********************